katetrahan/StormTrooper/README.md

 * Gather user input and pass it to another activity

 ## How I plan to build out the app in the future.
-* Next week I plan to add a weather api.
+* I would like to query inches of rain for a given place from the API.
-* I would like to be able to have locations appear to the user based on what weather they would like to be in.
+* I want to add a guide for watering plants into my application.

 ## Setup/Installation Requirements